Firewalls are an important tool that can be configured to protect your servers and infrastructure. In the Linux ecosystem,

 rawtable chain to bypass tracking.

-SNAT: A virtual state set when the source address has been altered by NAT operations.
+SNAT: This is a virtual state set when the source address has been altered by NAT operations.
 This is used by the connection tracking system so that it knows to change the source addresses back in reply packets.

-DNAT: A virtual state set when the destination address has been altered by NAT operations.
+DNAT: This is a virtual state set when the destination address has been altered by NAT operations.
 This is used by the connection tracking system so that it knows to change the destination address back when routing reply packets.

 The states tracked in the connection tracking system allow administrators to craft rules that target specific points in a connection’s lifetime.
 This provides the functionality needed for more thorough and secure rules.